British Values Statement

 Many of these values are embedded within our Catholic Ethos and Mission, but in addition St Mary’s uses strategies within the National Curriculum and beyond to secure pupils’ understanding of the wider implications of British values.
 The examples that follow show some of the ways in which St Mary’s seeks to embed British values.

 Pupils explore the principle of democracy in age-appropriate assemblies.
 Older pupils run mock elections and learn about the mechanism of government in the UK, helping them to develop an understanding of the vital importance of democracy in securing a fair society where everyone has a voice.
-Our pupils have also participated in the a local Junior Cadets group and a Local authority run scheme to promote and develop the local area, supporting such initiatives as an anti-litter campaign .
 In our Remembrance assemblies and teaching, we recognised all those who fought and died in the World Wars to maintain and uphold our values.

 The Rule of Law

-The school has a clear behaviour management policy and high standards of behaviour of both pupils and staff are expected by the Governing Body.
-The rights and responsibilities of every pupil are emphasised through our class-based behaviour rules, which are developed by the whole group, and through the use Restorative Approaches to serious or protracted issues, which focus on the harm that has been done and on how it might be mended.
-Our RE and PSHE curricula recognize and underline the importance of the ideas, feelings and needs of others.
+The school has a clear behaviour policy and the highest standards of behaviour of both pupils and staff are lived out.
+The rights and responsibilities of every pupil are emphasised through our class-based behaviour rules, which are developed by the whole group, and through the use of Restorative Approaches to serious or protracted issues, which focus on the harm that has been done and on how it might be mended.
+Our RE and PSHE curricula recognise and underline the importance of the ideas, feelings and needs of others.
 Assemblies emphasise that we are all equal under the law and that it is not only wrong, but illegal to discriminate against others on the basis of characteristics such as disability, gender, race or faith.
-Regular visits from authorities such as the PCSO and Fire Service help to reinforce the message that our laws are for the protection of all.
+Visits from authorities such as the PCSO and Fire Service help to reinforce the message that our laws are for the protection of all.

 We aim to ensure that our pupils have the knowledge and confidence to withstand attempts to radicalise them by alerting them to the intolerance that is inherent in all extremist viewpoints.

-Pupils at St Mary’s are encouraged to know and understand their rights and personal freedoms and advised how to exercise these safely, e.g. through our E-Safety policy, EPR AND PSHE curricula, circle times and assemblies.
+Pupils at St Mary’s are encouraged to know and understand their rights and personal freedoms and advised how to exercise these safely, e.g. through our E-Safety policy, PSHE curriculum, circle times and assemblies.
 Pupils are encouraged to exercise their right to free speech by articulating their views to their School Council Representatives.
-They also use the pupil ‘Worry Box’ to share concerns about issues, alerting school leaders and initiating a productive dialogue.
+Pupils also use the pupil ‘Worry Box’ or the ‘Worry Monster’ to share concerns about issues, alerting school leaders and initiating a productive dialogue.
 This has built up a strong sense of trust, because pupils know that adults take their concerns seriously, that they will listen and, where necessary, take action.

 We aim to ensure that pupils know their rights, but also that they are aware of the responsibilities that they entail.
 Teachers and other staff endeavour to set clear, consistent boundaries so that pupils can make informed choices in a safe, secure and supportive environment.
 St Mary’s has clear Anti-bullying and Behaviour Management policies that are openly shared with every member of our community.

 Mutual respect is at the heart of our faith: Jesus said, ‘You shall love your neighbour as yourself.’
-Our Mission Statement echoes this, We live love and learn with the guidance of God, with its emphasis on the need to value the unique contribution of each person in our school.
+At St Mary’s we recognise the need to value the unique contribution of each person in our school.
 We expect all members of the St Mary’s community to treat each other with respect, consideration and integrity.
 Pupils learn through their interactions with staff and each other, in the curriculum and assemblies that their behaviour has an impact on others.
 They frequently work collaboratively and are encouraged to listen to and value the opinions of others.

 Pupils are encouraged to understand and reach out to communities who are less fortunate than themselves and each year raise significant amounts for charity, demonstrating their respect for those who live in very different circumstances to ours.
 Pupils are encouraged to organise their own fundraising events for charities that they wish to support.